arizona-linguistics/colrc-v2/README.md

     `docker-compose build`

 4. Once the build has finished, download our image/audio files from Dropbox.
-As files are updated in our Dropbox folder, you can run this script while the development environment is down to keep your local filesystem up to date.
+As files are updated in our Dropbox folder, you can run the script below while the development environment is down to keep your local filesystem up to date.

+      If you do not have the [`requests`](https://docs.python-requests.org/en/master/user/install/#install) library, you will need to install it:

+      `pip3 install requests` or `python3 -m pip install requests`

+      If you already have it or you have finished installing `requests`, you can run the script using the command below:

       `python3 misc/dropbox-sync.py`

-5. Then you may start our development environment as a background process:
+5. Then you may finally start our development environment as a background process!

     `docker-compose up -d`